OA and Marine Spatial Management (including MPAs)

 Habitat connectivity Index (0-1) 0.9 0.6 0.65 0.72

 Individual condition variables can be aggregated into composite condition indices to provide summary assessments of ecosystem health.
-The accounting framework supports aggregation through the Ecosystem Condition Index (ECI), which summarizes condition across multiple variables relative to the reference condition.
-An ECI value of 1 indicates reference condition, while values below 1 indicate degradation[13].
+An ECI value of 1 indicates reference condition, while values below 1 indicate degradation[9].

 Figure 1.3.1 illustrates how condition indices can be tracked over time to assess MPA effectiveness.
 The illustrative time series shows an ecosystem condition trajectory for a hypothetical MPA, demonstrating how observed condition can be compared against a target threshold to evaluate whether management interventions are achieving their intended outcomes.